wyounas/wyounas.github.io/_posts/2025-10-10-exploring-all-solutions-to-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 ## Solving the Puzzle Using Spin

-Model checkers are tools designed to verify whether a system satisfies a given correctness specification by exploring all possible computations of the system.
-For concurrent and nondeterministic programs, this involves systematically exploring all possible interleavings and using backtracking to exhaustively explore the state space.
-The state space of a program is the set of all possible states that can occur during a computation.
+A model checker is a tool that explores all the possible ways a model can execute.
+This is useful when a system has many possible behaviors, for example because of concurrency or nondeterministic choices.
+Spin is a model checker for models written in Promela, and its main strength is that it can systematically explore those behaviors.
+We can state properties that the model should satisfy, and Spin checks whether they hold in all reachable executions, reporting a counterexample if they do not.

-We are not going to use model checking in the traditional sense in that we are not going to check safety or liveness properties.
-Instead, we’ll use Spin for its excellent support for nondeterminism, which we also rely on to solve this puzzle.
-More on this below, with an example.
+In this section, we use Spin in a slightly different way.
+We are not using it mainly to check whether the model satisfies a correctness property.
+Instead, we encode the puzzle as a sequence of choices constrained by the puzzle rules and let Spin explore the resulting executions.
+Any execution that gets all the way through those constraints corresponds to a valid solution to the puzzle.

-Before we turn to that example, let’s quickly review Spin’s verification process.
+Let’s quickly review Spin’s verification process.
 Spin analyzes the correctness of a system through verification, which typically involves three main steps:

-- Write the model in Promela and save it in a `.pml` file.
+- First, write the model in Promela and save it in a `.pml` file.
 - Generate a verifier.
-One can generate it by running _`spin -a model.pml`_.
-This generates a `pan.c` file (name `pan` is historically derived from ‘protocol analyzer’).
-Then compile it with a C compiler (e.g., _`gcc -o pan pan.c`_).
+Run _`spin -a model.pml`_ to generate a C file named _`pan.c`_ (the name _`pan`_ is historically derived from “protocol analyzer”).
+Then compile that file with a C compiler, for example _`gcc -o pan pan.c`_.
+The resulting executable, usually named _`pan`_, is Spin’s verifier.
 - Run the verifier.
 One can run it using the shell command _`./pan`_.
 It reports whether all computations are correct or there exists a computation that contains an error.
 If an error is found, the verifier produces a trail file which can be used to reconstruct the erroneous computation.
 We'll make use of trail files shortly, to extract valid puzzle solutions.

-We now turn to an example that introduces two Spin concepts, blocking expressions and nondeterminism, which we’ll use to solve the puzzle.
+Let's now turn to an example that introduces two Spin concepts, blocking expressions and nondeterminism, which we’ll use to solve the puzzle.

 The first concept is a blocking expression that blocks execution when it evaluates to false.
 In Spin terms, this means the process that was running cannot move on to its next statement.
 For example, the following statement blocks execution when _`x`_ equals 2: